 Section 107(b)(2) of WIOA.

 The LWDB shall have at least nineteen (19) voting members, with each representing an entity located within the Area.
-The LWDB’s voting membership shall consist of:
+The LWDB’s voting membership shall consist of the following membership:

-At least ten (10) representatives of business.
+Must include at least ten (10) representatives of business, two (2) of these representatives must represent small business.

-Two (2) representatives of labor organizations.
+Must include Two (2) representatives of labor organizations.

-One (1) representative of a joint labor/management Registered Apprenticeship program.
+Must include One (1) representative of a joint labor/management Registered Apprenticeship program.

-One (1) representative of a community-based organization.
+May include one (1) representative of a community-based organization.

-One (1) representative of an institution of higher education that performs workforce investment activities.
+Must include one (1) representative of an institution of higher education that performs workforce investment activities.

-One (1) representative of an economic and community development entity.
+Must include one (1) representative of an economic and community development entity.

-One (1) representative of an eligible provider of adult education and literacy activities under the federal Adult Education and Family Literacy Act (AEFLA), as amended by title II of WIOA.
+Must include one (1) representative of an eligible provider of adult education and literacy activities under the federal Adult Education and Family Literacy Act (AEFLA), as amended by title II of WIOA.

-One (1) representative of the employment service program under the Wagner-Peyser Act, as amended by title III of WIOA.
+Must include one (1) representative of the employment service program under the Wagner-Peyser Act, as amended by title III of WIOA.

-aAt least one (1) representative of a vocational rehabilitation program under the federal Rehabilitation Act of 1973, as amended by title IV of WIOA.
+Must include at least one (1) representative of a vocational rehabilitation program under the federal Rehabilitation Act of 1973, as amended by title IV of WIOA.

+All required WDB members must have voting privilege.
+The Chief Elected Official may convey voting privileges to non-required members.

 Overall members of the LWDB, excluding the Wagner-Peyser Act and Vocational Rehabilitation representatives, must be balanced by gender and political affiliation.
 After applying the exclusions, no more than one half plus one of the remaining board members may be composed of any one gender or political party.